shaivipandey/eas503-notes/chapters/04/exercises.md

 ```

 ## Exercise 9
-Write a program that only allows a user to log in if they are a superuser or if they are are teach and active
+Write a program that only allows a user to log in if they are a superuser or if they are a teacher and active.

 ```{code-cell} ipython3